Students Urge Govt To Include AIOU In PM Laptop Scheme - UrduPoint

 Students Urge Govt To Include AIOU In PM Laptop Scheme

-They were of the views that being a largest public sector university with higher ranks, AIOU was not included in the PM laptop scheme.
+They were of the view that being the largest public sector university with higher ranks, AIOU was not included in the PM laptop scheme.

 As per the Impact Ranking 2023 of the Times Higher Education, Allama Iqbal Open University was ranked first among 66 public and private universities in Pakistan while it is ranked 25th among 1304 universities worldwide.